mne-tools/mne-python/doc/install/manual_install.rst

 ============

 .. hint::
-   If you're unfamiliar with Python, we recommend using our `installers`_ instead.
+   If you're unfamiliar with Python, we recommend using our :ref:`installers` instead.

 MNE-Python requires Python version |min_python_version| or higher.
 If you've